GutsGo/tobe/README_EN.md

 ## 🎯 Core Concept

-Topguys is based on the Chained Time-Delay Protocol (CTDP) theory proposed by Edmond on Zhihu, which uses a mathematical model to solve self-control problems:
+ToBE is based on the Chained Time-Delay Protocol (CTDP) theory proposed by Edmond on Zhihu, which uses a mathematical model to solve self-control problems:

 $I = \int_{0}^{\infty} V(\tau) \cdot W(\tau) d\tau$